 1 jar of a Citrus spoon sweet of your choice

 1/2 cup of cider vinegar

 Pour the entire jar of the spoon sweet into a small sauce pan.
 Add the vinegar and warm on the stove at medium heat, mixing well to blend.
 Bring to a simmer for a couple of minutes and then remove from the heat.
-Strain the mixture through a sieve, keeping the lemon peel pieces - they make a great topping for your breakfast oatmeal, yogurt or chia pudding and are a really nice touch to shrimp dishes!
+Strain the mixture through a sieve, keeping the fruit peel pieces - they make a great topping for your breakfast oatmeal, yogurt or chia pudding and are a really nice touch to shrimp dishes!

 Your shrub syrup can go in the fridge for a few days - anytime you're ready for a cool drink, fill a tall glass with ice, splash some of your lemon shrub syrup, top it up with sparkling water or seltzer and enjoy!
 I like to use 20% shrub and 80% water, but experiment with the ratio that you like the most.

 Comments will be approved before showing up.